mhahsler/pomdpSolve/docs/pomdp-solve_manual.md

 ### `terminal_values <filename>`

-Sets the terminal value function (starting point).
+Sets the terminal value function for value iteration.

-Value iteration assumes that at the end of the lifetime of the decision maker that no more values will be accrued.
-This corresponds to a terminal value function of all zeroes.
-This is essentially the default starting point for the program.
-However, with this parameter, you can set a different terminal value function, which serves as the seed or initial starting point for value iteration.
-Effectively, this allows you to take the output of one value iteration run and send it as input to the next.
-The file format for this input file is identical to the output file format of this program (the ".alpha" file).
+Since value iteration starts solving in reverse order, a terminal value function can be used specify the start point.
+If no terminal values are specified, then the start point is a value function where the terminal value for states is set to zero.

+The file format for the value function input file is identical to the output file format of pomdp-solve for `.alpha` files.

+Use cases:

+* Specifying terminal values for states after the last epoch (see horizon) in finite time horizon problems.
+Here the value function consists of a single alpha vector specifying the terminal reward for each state.
+* Continue a previous value iteration run with the returned alpha vectors as the input.

 ### `discount <double>`